Canon 1D vs Panasonic GX8

 The Canon EOS-1D and the Panasonic Lumix DMC-GX8 are two digital cameras that were revealed to the public, respectively, in September 2001 and July 2015.
 The 1D is a DSLR, while the GX8 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and a Four Thirds (GX8) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Panasonic provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 4.1 megapixels, whereas the Panasonic provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs Panasonic GX8

-An illustration of the physical size and weight of the Canon 1D and the Panasonic GX8 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 1D and the Panasonic GX8 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is considerably smaller (58 percent) than the Canon 1D.
 Moreover, the GX8 is substantially lighter (69 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.